premkumar14i/as-spacebar/spacebar.repository/src/site/getstarted.md

 Open the *Help* menu and select *Install New Software*.

-Enter this update site URL in the top input field: `[http://activespaces.tibco.com/tools/spacebar](http://activespaces.tibco.com/tools/spacebar)`
+In the top input field enter this URL: [http://activespaces.tibco.com/tools/spacebar](http://activespaces.tibco.com/tools/spacebar)

 and select *Add*.